BREAKING NEWS: Children First set to release county reports. Register Here to attend the release and discussion.

 About Children First

-Children First, formerly Public Citizens for Children and Youth (PCCY), is a dynamic child advocacy organization focused on improving the lives of children by building support and momentum to improve local, state and/or federal policies that can promote racial and economic equity for children as they grow up in southeastern Pennsylvania.
-Our small staff is a group of highly motivated individuals who are passionate about improving the lives of children and youth.
+Children First, formerly Public Citizens for Children and Youth (PCCY), is a dynamic, fast-paced child advocacy organization focused on improving the lives of children by building support and momentum to improve local, state and/or federal policies that can promote racial and economic equity for children as they grow up in southeastern Pennsylvania.
+Our staff is a group of highly motivated individuals who are passionate about improving the lives of children and youth.
 Through bipartisan advocacy, we have a record of winning scale level changes that do just that.
 To be successful at Children First you must enjoy collaborating and helping coworkers do their best and contribute to a respectful workplace that values a commitment to racial diversity, having fun, and making an impact.

-Children First has 6
+Children First has 3

 open positions: